Executive Policy Manual

 • The location and proper use of safety equipment such as emergency showers, eye wash stations, and first aid kits.

 The research supervisor must provide laboratory coats, safety glasses, and gloves to each minor.
-The minor must wear this equipment at all times when collaborating with these agents.
+The minor must wear this equipment at all times when working with these agents.

 Minors between the ages of 15-17 are allowed to work with BSL-2 agents in an adult supervised environment only after specific conditions are met: